This post was originally posted in May 2015 and has been updated and reposted in January 2019.

 - For serving : powdered sugar optional

-- When the pizzelle iron is hot, place about 1 tablespoon of batter per pizzelle.
-Bake until pizzelle are a light golden color, about 1 minute.
+- When the pizzelle iron is hot, place about 1 tablespoon of batter per pizzelle on the iron.
+Cook until pizzelle are a light golden color, about 1 minute.

 - When they are ready, unmold hot pizzelle with a spatula and immediately wrap around the cannoli form.
 As they set rather quickly, it is realistic to mold one out of every second pizzelle.
 Save the others to eat as is.